Superstition: Mechanisms

 People seem to believe that superstitions influence events by changing the likelihood of currently possible outcomes rather than by creating new possible outcomes.
 In sporting events, for example, a lucky ritual or object is thought to increase the chance that an athlete will perform at the peak of their ability, rather than increasing their overall ability at that sport.

-Psychologist Stuart Vyse has pointed out that until about 2010, "[m]ost researchers assumed superstitions were irrational and focused their attentions on discovering why people were superstitious."
+Psychologist Stuart Vyse has pointed out that until about 2010, researchers assumed superstitions were irrational and focused their attentions on discovering why people were superstitious."
 Vyse went on to describe studies that looked at the relationship between performance and superstitious rituals.
 Preliminary work has indicated that such rituals can reduce stress and thereby improve performance, but, Vyse has said, "...not because they are superstitious but because they are rituals....
 So there is no real magic, but there is a bit of calming magic in performing a ritualistic sequence before attempting a high-pressure activity....
 Any old ritual will do."